 - East Anglia- in Norfolk and Suffolk people spoke of the ferishers/ feriers/ frairies/ farisees.
 These local fairies were known to be very small and very secretive.
 They lived underground and were seldom seen.
 This was perhaps fortunate as, above ground, they could be dangerous to humans; certainly, they rode cattle and horses at night;

 - spriggans- pixies are well known to be localised in the south-west peninsula; so too are the spriggans.
 They are described as dour and ugly; their particular role seems to be protecting other fairies from intrusions or insults by humankind (see the stories of The Miser on the Fairy Gump or The Fairies on the Eastern Green, both from Penwith in Cornwall).
 They were very closely linked to ancient sites, such as hill-forts, where they guarded buried gold.
 In this the spriggans seem to be linked to the Redshanks or Danes of Somerset (I borrowed this idea for The Derrick).
-The localisation of spriggans on distinctive sites in the region is especially notable.
+The localisation of spriggans on distinctive sites in the region is especially notable; and,

 If certain fairies have indeed adapted to local conditions and features, it may come as little surprise to learn that a symbiotic relationship with the human denizens of those areas has likewise evolved.
 Two examples (once again from the south-west) are worthy of mention: